RobinChu9890/MTL-U-Net-for-Functional-Shoulder-STS/README.md

 ## A simple guideline to practice
 Besides source codes, this repostiry provides a [trained deep MTL U-Net](https://drive.google.com/file/d/10R9mnqxuRENmgr3JhNi1pg9OOqXd_-IR/view?usp=share_link), a [validation set](/val_set.npy), and a [validation script](/validation.py) for demonstration.
+* The network is trained with 655 time sequences (around 80%) of the collected functional shoulder tasks.
+* The validation set contains the remainging data, which comprises 150 time sequences collected from 2 healthy subjects and 4 patients with FS.
+* The validation script is a well coded program that would automatically retrieve the network and data and present the validation results as figures.
+To make the script functioning well, please ensure that

 ## Disclaimer
 This is still a work in progress and is far from being perfect: if you find any bug please don't hesitate to open an issue.